 Free lifetime updates as we continue to modify ICERS to adjust to current threats and developments.

-ICERS outlines a means to plan for life altering events in order to maintain communications among family & friend’s households while assessing sustainability to determine when to shelter in place, bugout, or pool resources.
+ICERS outlines a means to plan for life altering events, SHTF, in order to maintain communications among family & friend’s households while assessing sustainability to determine when to shelter in place, bugout, or pool resources.
 While contact among households is key, ICERS creates 3 incident based Categories with a set of actionable plans when comms are down.
 The Actions work in concert with predefined Rally Points and “What If” scenarios so that all affected parties can reunite or self-sustain.

 BOTTOM LINE UP FRONT (BLUF):

-ICERS is composed multiple House Holds (HHs) working together to support one another.
+ICERS is composed of multiple House Holds (HHs) working together to support one another.
 Each may be subject to various Life Altering Events (LAEs) and each may have a varying degree of experience, resources, and security.
 ICERS works to utilize the HHs strengths to ensure all are prepared to act when an LAE occurs.

 During an LAE; If comms are established disregard all plans and formulate actions based on current knowledge.